UT-Austin-FIS/dueling_decimals/README.md

 nullable Django Decimal fields.

 ## Failing Tests:
-The problem that spawned this repo is that the following tests fails under Django 1.7.1 and cx_Oracle 5.1.3:
+The problem that spawned this repo is that the following tests failed under Django 1.7.1 and cx_Oracle 5.1.3.
+They now pass, due to how the test is structured (if ORA-12704 was expected and raised, the test passes).
 * `test_different_fields_set_decimal`
 * `test_different_fields_set_unicode`
 * `test_different_fields_set_with_batch_size_2`